Vic-More/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-_putchar.c is a function that replaces the standard library function putchar()
+function that concatenates two strings